Find information on some of GEFA's most popular programs and initiatives.

 Does GEFA have any grants available for energy companies that want to establish an office in Georgia or for entrepreneurs that want to create energy companies in Georgia?

 GEFA does not have grants or financing for this type of work.
-These organizations should contact the Center for Innovation in Energy for more information.
+These organizations should contact the Georgia Centers of Innovation for more information.

 Return to top